DUNE-DAQ/dtpctrllibs/docs/README.md

 ## DTPController

 This is the module which controls TP firmware.
 It is a very simple module, with no I/O queues.
 It responds to several RC commands :
-   * conf : this command will establish the connection to the firmware (ipbus over flx), and configure it
+   * conf : this command will establish the connection to the firmware (ipbus over flx), issue a reset, and then configure it
    * reset : this command just resets firmware
-   * start : currently does nothing
+   * start : enables TP production
-   * stop : currently does nothing
+   * stop  : disables TP production

 ### Configuration

-Here we will put info about the configuration data
+Currently, the only useful configuration data are the input source (internal or external) and the TP threshold.

+Channel masks still need to be implemented, as well as control over the firmware topology (ie. numbers of links, pipelines, etc.)

 ### Monitoring

-Here we will put info about the monitored data
+No data is monitored yet.

 ## Running tests